 However, about a week later, I noticed something else.

-I just started to think less about the fact that I was sitting.
+I simply started thinking less about the fact that I was sitting.

-There was no desire to shift positions every half hour, to find another pose, or to lean in a different way.
-By the end of the workday, my back felt a bit better than before.
+There was no desire to shift every half hour, find another position, or lean in a different way.
+At the end of the workday, my back felt a bit better than before.

 Perhaps this is the main indicator of a good chair.
 It doesn't make you admire it — it simply doesn't interfere with your work.